-After reading and thinking about business opportunities and deciding it’s time for you to take the plunge, you’ve built up this amazing business — and now you realize you’ve built something worth protecting.
+After reading and thinking about business opportunities and deciding it’s time for you to take the plunge, you’ve built up this amazing business idea — and now you realize you’ve built something worth protecting.

 But you have no clue where to start with your small business.

 You feel like legal is expensive and super confusing, so you keep shoving it under the rug.
 Maybe you’ve consulted search engines down to the 100th page of results in hopes of finding legal advice that isn’t a higher price than free.

 But you know how much calmer it would make you feel to know that you and your business are protected — so you can focus on the big picture stuff?

 The problem is that most legal resources out there for business owners aren’t geared toward women who do what you do.

 You’re right — traditional legal help IS expensive and confusing.
 And it’s not tailored to online business ventures.

 Here are 3 HUGE tips about how to build a legally legit online business to cut through all that confusion and overwhelm…

 1 // Setup Your Business

 Yes, before you even work with potential customers — you should setup your business properly.
-This applies to everyone, from virtual assistants, to graphic designers, or coaches and those who sell products or any services.
+This applies to every online entrepreneur, from virtual assistants, to graphic designers, or coaches and those who sell products or any services.

 The key is to have a business formed *before* you work with someone, so that if there ever was a problem, you would have been working with that client as a *business* and not as an *individual* (that is – if you go with an LLC as an entity type!)

-Each state has pros and cons to each entity type (LLC, sole proprietor, partnership, corporation, etc.) It’s important to find out what those are, what that means for *you* and the steps you need to take to get registered.
+Each state has pros and cons to each entity type (LLC aka limited liability company, sole proprietorship, partnership, corporation, etc.) It’s important to find out what those are, what that means for *you* and the steps you need for registering your business.

 2 // Website Policies